komuw/sewer/README.md

   --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The log level to output log messages at. eg:
                         --loglevel DEBUG

+  --maxChecks ACME_AUTH_STATUS_MAX_CHECKS
+                        The number of attempts sewer will make to verfiy that the DNS challenge has propegated.
+By default sewer will make this check every 8 seconds.
 ```

 The cerrtificate, certificate key and account key will be saved in the directory that you run sewer from.